syncfusion-content/xamarin-docs/Xamarin/Barcode/Getting-Started.md

 ---

 layout: post
-title: Syncfusion SfBarcode control Getting Started for Xamarin.Forms
+title: Getting Started with Xamarin Barcode control | Syncfusion
-description: This section describes about quick tour to initial users on Syncfusion Barcode control for Xamarin.Forms platform
+description: Learn here about getting started with Syncfusion Xamarin Barcode (SfBarcode) control, its elements and more.
 platform: xamarin
 control: SfBarcode
 documentation: ug

 ---

-# Getting Started with SfBarCode
+# Getting Started with Xamarin Barcode (SfBarcode)

 This section explains how to configure a Barcode for Xamarin.Forms application.
 The following screenshot illustrates the final output of barcode on iOS, Android and Windows Phone devices.